Florida Golf Guide -

 He's also proud of the course, as well he should be.
 Crandon Park is one of the best munis in the state, maybe in the country, with an upscale clubhouse and a great design by Robert Von Hagge and Bruce Devlin.

-This is one of the best deals in South Florida, when you combine price and the quality of the experience.
+This is one of the best deals in south Florida, when you combine price and the quality of the experience.
 Crandon Park can be a handful, especially if you play it from the back tees, with the near-constant wind that comes sweeping over the unprotected layout.

 Biltmore Hotel